 See, now you were speaking a preteen’s language.
 I had worn my censored copy of Aliens (taped off of a Fox broadcast one night) into magnetic dust.
 I had the Kenner action figures and the little Dark Horse comics that came with.
 I had Alien 3 for the Game Boy.
 Xenomorphs were my jam, in just the same way that Doom had captivated me as a completely new way to play video games.
 And like manna from heaven, here comes a game that looks better than Doom (in magazine stills – we’ll get to that in a bit), set in the Aliens universe with all the coolest weapons, and lets you play as the Alien and Predator to boot.
-NO ONE ELSE had all three cinematic badasses in a killer next-generation game – but if you wanted them, you had to drive to Jaguar Country.
+NO ONE ELSE had all three cinematic badasses in a killer next-generation game – but if you wanted them, you had to live in Jaguar Country.

 Alas, I was a kid.
 If I could have bought a Jaguar with a pocket full of nickels and dirt, I would have traded all that I had.
 My parents pointed to the Super NES they bought last year and made it clear they weren’t buying another system.
 All that was left was for me to re-read the same magazine previews and dream.
 Until the present day, when I had become a big enough boy with no one in a position of supervision to stop me.
 There will likely be more reviews for Atari’s final console in the future, but for now, let’s take a look at the game that would have twelve-year-old me streaming tears of joy, and others to likely seek out their own Jaguars on various auction sites.